iopkelvin/askdarcel-api/README.md

   - Create a .env file in the root of your askdarcel-api directory
   - Populate that file with the backend environment variables found [here](https://sheltertech.quip.com/2ft5Ax19Kc6h)
   - Run `Resource.reindex!` and `Service.reindex!` in the `rails console`
+  - *Note*: ensure the DB is populated before you add the environment varables

 ## macOS Set-up Instructions Not using Docker